Where We Stand On…

 That such orders are necessary as a last resort for dealing with anti social behaviour (ASB).
 We support the use of Acceptable Behaviour Contracts as an effective way of dealing with ASB by young people which do not require court appearances/convictions.

 That the punishment of custody for children* and young people lies in the loss of liberty itself and therefore should only be used:

 · Where the public have to be protected

 Where young people have to be sent to custody they should be held in small local secure units close to their home.

 Equality and Diversity

 We fully support restorative approaches and are committed to them being embedded in youth justice.
-These enable people to accept responsibility for their choices and actions, and to reflect on how they interact together and find positive ways forward to prevent harm and conflict
+These enable children* and young people to accept responsibility for their choices and actions, to reflect on how they interact together and find positive ways forward to prevent harm and conflict

 YOTs are committed to the welfare of the victims of crime; and will take their needs and perspectives into account when working with young people who have offended and/or committed anti-social behaviour.
 For example, YOTs will make contact with the victims of children* and young people who have offended to seek out victim(s)’ comment on their experience(s) and future interventions.
 The YOTs will work with these young people to encourage change in their attitudes/future behaviour towards known victims and to prevent further victimisation.